-Theatre requires an application and teacher approval.
-Students will work in the four major theatre disciplines: Scenic, Costume,

-Lighting and Sound.
+Membership in Technical Theatre requires an application and teacher approval.
+Students will work in the four major theatre disciplines: Scenic, Costume, Lighting and Sound.
 They will gain practical experience in both the design and execution of those practices as well as the overall production process.
-Students must be able to work independently and will be required to demonstrate a high level of responsibility, safe building practices and the ability to follow complex instructions.
-Technical Theatre requires significant after school involvement.
+Students must be able to work independently and will be required to demonstrate a

-Advanced Technical Theatre
+Advanced Technical

+Theatre